-¶11 Whether to exercise our original jurisdiction under C.A.R.
+^{¶9} Whether to exercise our original jurisdiction under C.A.R.
 21 is a matter wholly within our discretion.
 C.A.R.
 21(a)(1).
 In exercising that discretion, however, we recognize that C.A.R.
 21 is narrow in scope-it provides "an extraordinary remedy that is limited in both purpose and availability."
 People v.
 Lucy, 2020 CO 68, ¶ 11, 467 P.3d 332, 335 (quoting People v.
 Rosas, 2020 CO 22, ¶ 19, 459 P.3d 540, 545).
 Thus, in the past, we have exercised our original jurisdiction in limited circumstances, such as "when an appellate remedy would be inadequate, when a party may otherwise suffer irreparable harm, or when a petition raises issues of significant public importance that we have not yet considered."
 Id. (quoting Rosas, ¶ 19, 459 P.3d at 545).

 The People assert that this is an appropriate case for exercise of our original jurisdiction both because they have no other adequate remedy and because their petition raises issues of significant public importance that we have never considered and that are likely to recur.
-We agree on both fronts.
+We agree on both scores.

-¶13 First, were we to deny the People's petition, Coleman's sentences would be altered.
-Instead of prison-probation sentences, he'd serve two prison sentences.
-This is so because attempted second degree assault, as it existed when Coleman pled guilty in 2016, required, at least initially, a prison sentence.3 Of course, the People could appeal after the resentencing hearing.
+¶11 First, were we to deny the People's petition, Rainey's sentences would be altered.
+Instead of prison-probation sentences, he'd serve two prison sentences or two probation sentences.
+Of course, the People could appeal after the resentencing hearing.
 But resolution of that appeal might take years.
-And, by then, we may not be able to reinstate Coleman's original sentences.
+And, by then, we may not be able to reinstate Rainey's original sentences.

-¶14 Second, the People's petition presents a novel question of significant public importance: Does the prison-probation sentencing restriction in Allman apply where a defendant receives a prison sentence for a non-sex offense and a consecutive determinate SOISP sentence for a sex-related offense?
-And the question will undoubtedly come up again - in point of fact, today we resolve the same question in Keen and one other case.4 Under these circumstances, waiting to
+¶12 Second, the People's petition presents a novel question of significant public importance: Does the prison-probation sentencing restriction in Allman apply where a defendant receives a prison sentence for a non-sex offense and a consecutive determinate SOISP sentence for a sex-related offense?
+And the question will undoubtedly come up again - in point of fact, today we resolve the same question in Keen and one other case.2 Under these circumstances, waiting to act would foster uncertainty and do a disservice to our district courts and the court of appeals, not to mention Coloradans in general.